shawnewallace/shawnewallace.github.com/_posts/2015-10-10-Speaking-at-COCCUG.md

 ---
 layout: post
 title: Speaking at COCCUG
-category: Blogging
-author: Shawn Wallace
-tags: personal
+tags: [Speaking]
-year: 2015
-month: 10
-day: 10
-published: true
-summary:  Speaking at Central Ohio Cloud Computing User Group
+subtitle:  Central Ohio Cloud Computing User Group
-date: 2015-10-10 05:00:00
 ---

 If you are in the area on October 10, 2015, please consider joining me at the [Central Ohio Cloud Computing User Group](http://coccug.com//) meeting where I'll be speaking about 'Enterprise Event Driven Architecture'.